Setting up ProtonVPN on Zorin OS your ultimate guide

 – Cons: Privacy policy varies. some users want fewer data-tracking concerns, pricing differences

 In practice, ProtonVPN is a solid choice if you value a privacy-focused company with transparent policies and strong Linux CLI support.
 NordVPN can be appealing if you want a more GUI-driven experience and broad server access, especially on non-desktop Linux setups.
 Your choice should reflect your workflow, device type, and willingness to use the CLI vs GUI.
+Proton vpn on your tv your ultimate guide to unlocking global content and boosting privacy 2026

 Frequently Asked Questions